LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W06-D1-CssLayout-Float.md

 [TOC]

-# Introduction
+# Q and A

 -   Are there any questions about uploading web sites to citstudent?
 -   Are there any questions about the term project?
--   This week we will be talking about page layout (design), which is different from formating.
 -   Review due dates on Moodle.

+# Introduction
+This week we will be talking about using CSS for page layout (design), which is different from formating.
+The difference is that layout involves controlling the position of things on the page rather than just their appearance.

 # Backgrounds
+  Backgrounds are colors or images that are in the background of a particular element of your page.
+If you  use `body` as the selector, then the background will be for the whole body of your page.
+Using `html` as the selector will apply the background to the whole page.

 ## CSS background properties

-- background-color
-- background-image
-- background-repeat
-- background-attachment
-- background-position
+- `background-color`&mdash;sets the color of the background.
+- `background-image`&mdash;sets an image to use as the background.
+- `background-repeat`&mdash;conttrols how an image is or isn't repeated.
+- `background-attachment`&mdash;controls whether or not the image scrolls with the page.
+- `background-position`&mdash;sets the initial position of background images.

 ## Background Images